What Business Leaders Can Learn from the NFL

 For me, fall is always a reset.
 The heat of summer begins to fade into anticipation of cooler weather and the beauty of an orange backdrop in the landscape.
 Kids are back at school, and the workforce is hitting it hard after family vacations.
 And football (American football, that is) is about to kick off and dominate our televisions and smartphones once again!

 My attraction to professional football is genuine and diverse.
 I admire the level of athletic skill required to compete, and the intense rivalries and personal stories of victory and heartache grip my attention.
 One of the reasons why I love fall is the feeling that anything could happen in the first few matchups of the season, before expectations set in for the final march toward the playoffs.

 Lessons from the Gridiron

 I am a firm believer that football – and more broadly, life – is much more than a compilation of “wins and losses.”
 And while we can learn the best of life’s lessons when we fall short, it is undeniable that winning is a lot more fun than losing.
 Which has me asking this question: what can football teach companies about how to consistently succeed in the marketplace?

-A recent article for the 2019 NFL Preview delves into this question and offers some persuasive case studies on teams, like the New England Patriots, who have managed to win consistently.
+An article for the 2019 NFL Preview delves into this question and offers some persuasive case studies on teams, like the New England Patriots, who have managed to win consistently.
 While the league seems to be moving towards youth, by contrast, the teams that win the Super Bowl are measurably older.
 In fact, the Patriots are the oldest team in the league with an average age of 27.9 years compared to 26.5 years across all other teams, and they’ve made the playoffs for ten straight seasons and won the Super Bowl in six out of nine appearances.